toransahu/notes/docs/cs-fundamentals/Algo.md

 3. Now, mark that vertex $u$ as `done`.

-Then repeat the sub task until all the vertices are marked `done`.
+Then repeat the sub task untin all the vertices are marked `done`.

 ### Applications
 - finding _cheapest_ way to go from one place to another